 TO VIEW THE IMDB PAGE CLICK THIS LINK

-TO VIEW MEDIA REPORTS CLICK THIS LINK
+TO VIEW THE OFFICIAL WEBSITE CLICK THIS LINK

 A global conflict was coming.
 When President Helen Colton arrived at the G-7 summit in Brussels, Belgium she was facing an international crisis with Russia’s annexation of Crimea.
 But no sooner did she land when Elisabeth Seward, her National Security Advisor, informed her that General John Reager, the Commander of Air Force Space Command, wanted an immediate unscheduled meeting.